 Addiction Counseling Helped Me, How Can I Become a Counselor?

 Addiction counseling may be your desired next step after such counseling has helped you turn your life around.
-It’s wonderful to want to give back and help others to strong lives of recovery.
+It’s wonderful to want to give back and help others to have strong lives of recovery.
 Find out what it takes to become a counselor as well as alternative ways you can help other clients in recovery if you find that counseling may not be the career path for you.

 Addiction Counseling: The Necessary Traits for the Job